Emergency Use Investigational Drug or Device

 If a situation arises necessitating the use of an investigational drug or device, in an emergency situation (“event”) the treating physician should determine if an active protocol is available at the institution and the patient meets the inclusion criteria.
 If an approved study protocol does not exist, the treating physician should contact the manufacturer of the investigational drug or device to determine if the test article can be made available for the emergency use under the manufacturer’s IND.
 If, due to the emergency situation, there is not enough time for submission of an IND application, the treating physician may make a direct request to the FDA to authorize shipment of the test article in advance of the IND submission.

-The treating physician should also contact the Executive Chairperson, or designee, who must be an MD, and provide him/her information regarding the event including but not limited to:
+The treating physician should contact the IRB office.
+The IRB director or designee requests for information regarding the event including but not limited to:

-The Executive Chairperson will evaluate whether the situation meets the FDA regulatory requirements that allow exemption from CPHS review of the event.
+The IRB director or designee evaluates whether the situation meets the FDA regulatory requirements.
 The following may be requested to facilitate the evaluation:

 Informed Consent- The treating physician must obtain informed consent of the subject or the subject's legally authorized representative, unless waived.

-Waiver of Informed Consent – The requirement for informed consent may be waived by the Executive Chairperson if it meets the criteria listed below.
+Waiver of Informed Consent – The requirement for informed consent may be waived by the IRB panel chair if it meets the criteria listed below.
 The treating physician and a physician who is not otherwise participating in the treatment of the subject shall certify in writing the following criteria:

 If, in the treating physician’s opinion, immediate use of the test article is required to preserve the patient’s life, and if time is not sufficient to obtain an independent physician’s determination that the four conditions listed above apply, the treating physician should make the determination and, within five working days after the use, have the determination reviewed and evaluated in writing by a physician who is not otherwise participating in the treatment of the subject.